 There are other types of registered insurance products, such as: certain fixed annuities (and, potentially, life products) with market value adjustments (MVAs) and certain index-linked variable annuities (ILVAs) that must be registered under the 1933 Act.
 1933 Act registration means that the insurance company must file a registration statement with the SEC to register the insurance product; the registration statement includes a prospectus that contains extensive disclosures and the signatures of the executives and directors of the insurance company, subjecting them to anti-fraud liability.
 The registration statement must contain the audited financial statements for the insurance company (as well as any third party guarantor or credit support provider) and be updated regularly.
-Registered MVAs, indexed life and annuities products there is no requirement that any separate account be insulated.
+Registered MVAs, indexed life and annuities products and ILVAs may or may not be funded through a separate account; for these types of products there is no requirement that any separate account be insulated.
 In order for the separate account not to be registered under the 1940 Act, the separate account's investment experience cannot pass directly through to the contract owners.
 The separate account's insulation alone does not trigger 1940 Act registration.
-It is also possible to have aspects of both registered fixed and variable annuities in a single product.72
+It is also possible to have aspects of both registered fixed and variable annuities in a single product.